 3. Harmful actions seem to weigh more.

-If I’m talking to someone struggling with the past, and they wonder out loud about therapy, I often gently encourage it.
-When we’re younger and healthy, we think trauma resolves itself.
+If my client is struggling with the past, and they wonder out loud about solutions, I often gently encourage meditation, therapy, and making amends.
+When we’re young and healthy, we think trauma resolves itself.
 This doesn’t always happen.
-I watch dying people struggle with something they haven’t resolved along with half a dozen other end-of-life issues.

-This can be sad to watch.
+This is sad to watch.

 Your final days are easier if you’ve done the work before an illness takes hold.
 Resolve mistakes while you have the energy and time to devote to them.